Community Links

 Open the Book

-Open the Book are Christian Volunteers who lead our weekly Christian assemblies.
+Open the Book are Christian Volunteers who lead our fortnightly Christian assemblies.
 They perform Bible stories.
 Our pupils enjoy the assemblies and often participate.

 https://www.biblesociety.org.uk/get-involved/open-the-book/?source_code=99012_openthebook.net

-Positive links with the local police mean that the children get to see the police in and around school on a social basis, during school lunchtimes, before and after school on the playground or at the gates.
-PCSOs and the PC School Beat Officer talk to the children about topics such as: Road Safety; E-Safety; Respect; Diversity and any other issues that may become a current need for education.
+Positive links with the local police mean that the children get to see the police in and around school.
+PCSOs and the PC School Beat Officer have talked to the children about topics such as: Road Safety, E-Safety, Respect, County Lines, Keeping Safe in the Community, Diversity and any other issues that may become a current need for education.
+In 2025-26, the PC Beat Officer role has changed to that of a Youth Officer, we will continue to be appreciative of the collaborative work they do in our school, in relation to personal development and our PSHE curriculum.